Persdre/EX-Graph/README.md

 # ETGraph
-Open data and source code of ETGraph dataset
+Data and source code of ETGraph dataset.

-Data is in the Google Drive for the big size, links are below:
+Data is in the Google Drive for the big size, links are shown below:
-- On-chain data:
+1. On-chain data:
-- Off-chain data:
+2. Off-chain data:
-- Matching data:
+3. Matching data:

-This repository contains the following three folders:
+This repository contains the following three code folders:
-1. Ethereum link prediction code
+1. Ethereum link prediction
-2. Wash trading addresses detection code
+2. Wash trading address detection
-3. Matching link prediction code
+3. Matching link prediction